Zygopetalum

 Zygopetalum (abbreviated Z.) is a genus of the orchid family (Orchidaceae).
-This genus consists of fourteen currently recognized species.
+This genus consists of six currently recognized species.

 Name

 This orchid's generic name, derived from the Greek word zugón, means "yoke".
 It refers to the yoke-like growth at the base of the lip.

 The genus name has Z. as a unique abbreviation among orchid genera.

 Distribution

 They occur in humid forests at low- to mid-elevation regions of South America, with most species in Brazil.

 Description

 Most species are epiphytes, but some are terrestrials with glossy, strap-like, plicate leaves, which are apical, oblong or elliptic-lanceolate, acute or acuminate.
 These orchids have a robust growth form.
 Their ovoid-conical pseudobulbs are deciduous.

 They produce an erect, 60-centimeter-long, few-flowered to several-flowered, racemose inflorescence that grows laterally and is longer than the leaves.
 Their prominent bracts equal the length of the ovary.
 They are known for their fragrant, waxy, and long-lived flowers with multiple blooms in shades of green, purple, burgundy, and raspberry with several patterns.